Land Use & Built Form

 Maps: Future Land Use and Built Form

-The draft Future Land Use and Built Form Maps are displayed below.
+The Future Land Use and Built Form Maps are displayed below.
 Above each map is an interactive legend.
 Click on a legend category to learn more about it.
 Clicking on a property in the map will display information about how the map guides the future of that location.
+For more information on the conditions that informed the creation of these maps, refer to the following resources:

 Future Land Use Categories